-A collaborative international research consortium exploring drugs and conflict through innovative methodologies
+A collaborative international research consortium exploring drugs and conflict in Myanmar, Colombia and Afghanistan

 PositiveNegatives’ involvement is a key aspect of the ‘Drugs and (dis)order’ mixed methodology and capacity building approach, incorporating creative methodologies into the research process.
-We will be collaborating with those impacted by drugs and conflict, artists, researchers and organisations in each of the countries of study in order to develop an engaged creative community working on these issues.
+We collaborating with those impacted by drugs and conflict, local and international artists, researchers and organisations in each of the countries of study in order to develop an engaged creative community working on these issues.
 Our creative outputs will be used to generate dialogue locally as well as to increase awareness and understanding internationally.

-The project is a research consortium made up of members from the UK: SOAS, University of London, London School of Hygiene and Tropical Medicine (LSHTM), London School of Economics (LSE), Christian Aid, ALCIS and PositiveNegatives, Afghanistan: Afghan Research and Evaluation Unit (AREU) and the Organisation for Sustainable Development and Research (OSDR), Colombia: Universidad Nacional de Colombia and the Research Centre on Drugs and Security, Universidad de los Andes and Myanmar: Kachinland Research Centre (KRC) and the Shan Herald Agency for News.
+The project is a research consortium made up of members from the UK: SOAS, University of London, London School of Hygiene and Tropical Medicine (LSHTM), Christian Aid, ALCIS and PositiveNegatives, Afghanistan: Afghan Research and Evaluation Unit (AREU) and the Organisation for Sustainable Development and Research (OSDR), Colombia: Universidad Nacional de Colombia and the Research Centre on Drugs and Security, Universidad de los Andes and Myanmar: Kachinland Research Centre (KRC) and the Shan Herald Agency for News.

-To get in touch about the project, please contact [email protected].
+To get in touch about this project, please contact [email protected].